 Or we blame ourselves.
 We beat ourselves up.
 We call ourselves names like “loser” and “failure.”
 And then we wonder why we feel small, alone and sick to our stomachs.

-Next time you notice you are blaming someone or blaming yourself, no matter why, try getting curious instead of launching an attack.
+Next time you notice you are blaming someone or blaming yourself, no matter why, try getting curious about what your experiencing in your mind and body, instead of launching an attack.
 Ask yourself:

 No doubt there is always emotion involved.
 Emotions, behind the scenes, drive much of our thoughts and behaviors.

-Being curious about your deeper experiences, under your thoughts and behaviors, is good for your brain.
+Being curious about the deeper emotional experiences, under your thoughts and behaviors, is good for your brain.
 Just the mere act of inquiry is positive in so many ways:

 • Stops the hurtful impulses dead in their tracks